 Conditions We Treat

-At Complete Foot and Ankle Specialists, we take care of all of your foot and ankle needs.
+At Complete Foot and Ankle Specialists, we take care of all of your foot and ankle needs for Bellefontaine, Springfield, and London, OH patients.
 Our services range from basic primary care to foot and ankle reconstruction and traumatic injury repair.
 Furthermore, custom orthotics, diabetic foot care, and help with your foot and ankle pain.
 Our physicians are fully trained in all aspects of foot and ankle surgery and some of the conditions we treat are listed below:

 Adult and pediatric flatfoot